Basketball Alternating Possession

 Alternating possession in basketball is an alternative to jump balls for restarting play after a held ball or offsetting penalties.
 Instead of competing for the ball each time, teams take turns possessing the ball in these situations.
 Keep reading for more information on alternating possession in basketball.

 An alternating-possession in basketball is a method of putting the ball into play via an inbounds pass rather than a jump ball.
 It is determined by utilizing a possession arrow and is usually only used in non-professional basketball leagues.

 The first team that gets the benefit of the arrow is whichever team loses the jump ball.
-This means that the next jump will automatically give them possession and will continue switching back and forth.
+This means that the next alternating possession (jump ball) situation will automatically give them possession.
+Afterward, the two teams will continue switching back and forth in each alternating possession situation.
 The team that has the possession arrow at the end of a quarter or half will start with the ball in the next period.

 The other situation in which the possession arrow is utilized is in regard to unclear out-of-bounds plays.
 If a review is inconclusive, or the basketball game does not have a review system and the referees cannot decide on a call, then the possession will go to whoever has the arrow rather than forcing the refs to make a call they are not sure of.

 Alternating possession means that teams take turns gaining possession in situations where a jump ball would be called.
 Whichever team loses the jump ball to start the game will take possession at the first situation where a jump ball is called.
 The possession will then be granted to the other team when the next jump ball occurs.
 Alternating possession is an alternative to using actual jump balls to determine possession.